Florida’s Best Direct Mortgage Lender

 If you are a recently discharged military member who separated or retired at an overseas location,

-of the National Record Center archives.
-If this is the case, you contact the orderly room, First
+National Record Center archives.
+If this is the case, you contact the orderly room, First Sergeant or

-Sergeant or Sergeant Major in charge of where you separated or retired and request a copy directly
+Sergeant Major in charge of where you separated or retired and request a copy directly from your final